-R = the ultimate resistance of the soil which is to be measured in kilograms.
+R = The ultimate resistance of the soil, which can be is-weighed in kilograms.

-D = the average depth of the impression which is measured in centimeters.
+D = The average depth of the impression, which is considered in centimetres.

-W = the weight of the solid ball or the square cube which is measured in kilograms.
+W = The weight of the solid ball or the square cube, which is considered kilograms.

-H = the height of the fall of the solid ball or the cube which is measured in centimeters.
+H = The height of the fall of the solid ball or the cube, which is considered centimetres.